legendarycode3/mastering-html-css-course-exercises/README.md

  1. Flex Container: The parent element that holds the flex items.
 To enable Flexbox, the display property of this element is set to flex or inline-flex. <br/>
  A flex container is created by setting the CSS display property of a parent element to flex or inline-flex.
-This makes all of the container's direct children into flex items,
+This makes all of the container's direct children into flex items, inline-flex.
+This makes all of the container's direct children into flex items, whose layout, alignment, and spacing can then be controlled using various flexbox properties.  </br>

  3. Flex Items: The direct children of the flex container.
 These items will be arranged and aligned according to the Flexbox properties applied to the container and themselves. <br/>